a literary journal published by the Black Earth Institute dedicated to re-forging the links between art and spirit, earth and society

 I’d begun to feel unwell in the tossing ship, so I stumbled back to my cabin.
 I fell in and out of sleep all night, images of green slime and paper pulp mixed with memories of the first time I made paper.
 My mother often brought crafts to our Mukilteo beach trips, supplies to fashion tie-dye shirts, wax and plaster of paris to craft sculptures of our hands in the sand, and recycled newsprint to make handmade paper.
 I remembered the magic of lifting the sheet from the slurry, the primordial goo from which paper is made.
 Form from formlessness: it seemed like creation itself.
 That delirious night turned out to be a premonition because later, back home in Chicago, inspired by Annique, I would immerse myself again in the analog art form of hand papermaking, using the kelp I had collected from Svalbard and Watchet.
-I would add it to the slurry, embedding fragments of the parchment-like organisms into the wet sheets and employ kelp as formation aid to bond the fibers.
-Was it naïve of me to want to hold everything together with slime?
+I would add it to the slurry, embedding fragments of the parchment-like organisms into the wet sheets and employ kelp as formation aid to bond the fibers, as if I could hold everything together with slime.

-9. Literary fragments, I’ve come to realize, are not lone individuals.
-They are vitally connected to what’s around them.
+9. Literary fragments, I’ve come to realize, are like kelp.
+They are not lone individuals but vitally connected to what’s around them.
 A piece of writing in fragments can be held together by repeated images and phrases.
 Characters.
 Humor.
 The development of an idea.
 Fragments are communal in the best way.
 They demand accountability: readers become the connective tissue, making leaps and filling in gaps.
 When I learned that the literary fragment dates back to the Greek poet Sappho, around 620 A.D., and that her poems were fragments only by accident—waste products, some were found in an Egyptian garbage dump, others on the papyri used to wrap mummified bodies—I thought of the whale bones wrapped in kelp on the shore of Smeerenberg, how so much meaning can be found in rubbish.

 10. After two weeks at sea, the Antigua docked at Longyearbyen.
 Within the grasp of the internet, our cellphone and computer screens lit up with the first news about Harvey Weinstein and reports of Russian trolls using social media to sow divisions among Americans.
-But what I found astonishing was how, outside the confines of the ship, our group dynamic changed.
+I could not have felt less divided from m fellow human beings.
+But then, outside the confines of the ship, our group dynamic changed.
 We were twenty-nine individual artists again.
 We didn’t eat every meal together.
 We weren’t a whisper away from a conversation.
-I experienced this separation as a loss, even if it was inevitable.
+I experienced this separation as a loss, even as I knew it was inevitable.

 Devra Freelander, to whom this essay is dedicated, was one of the most generous and insightful artists on board.
 Her life was taken on July 1, 2019, while cycling in Brooklyn New York.
 She is greatly missed.